Constructing high-fidelity halo merger trees in AbacusSummit: Data Availability

 The \summit{} simulations have been placed into the public domain, subject to the academic citations described at \url{https://abacussummit.readthedocs.io/en/latest/citation.html}.
 A user interface for reading and analysing \summit{} data, as well as the \textsc{AbacusHOD} module, are available as part of the {\tt abacusutils} package (\url{https://abacusutils.readthedocs.io/en/latest/}).

 Data access is available through OLCF's Constellation portal.
-This includes cleaned halo catalogues for 6 \summit{} simulations.
-The persistent DOI describing the data release is \href{https://www.doi.org/10.13139/OLCF/1811689}{10.13139/OLCF/1811689}.
+The initial data release includes cleaned halo catalogues for 6 \summit{} simulations.
+The persistent DOI describing these data is \href{https://www.doi.org/10.13139/OLCF/1811689}{10.13139/OLCF/1811689}.
+Cleaned halo catalogues and particle subsamples for all other \summit{} boxes are available through the DOI \href{https://doi.ccs.ornl.gov/ui/doi/363}{10.13139/OLCF/1828535}.
 Instructions for accessing the data are given at \url{https://abacussummit.readthedocs.io/en/latest/data-access.html}.

 \bsp